 Lack of role clarity occurs when employees are unclear about their job responsibilities and expectations.
 Lack of role clarity creates confusion, frustration, and overlap in duties among team members.
 The main triggers of lack of role clarity are poor job descriptions, changes in roles without communication, and lack of onboarding.
 Ambiguity in roles escalate conflicts as employees struggle to understand their responsibilities.

-Lack of role clarity leads to reduced efficiency, increased errors, low job satisfaction.
+Lack of role clarity leads to reduced efficiency, increased errors, and low job satisfaction.
 Clearly define roles and responsibilities and ensure effective communication during onboarding and transitions.
-In a study by Rizwan et al, (2014) a significant positive relationship was observed between role ambiguity and job stress such that role ambiguity was reported to cause 15% increase in job stress.
+In a study by Rizwan et al, (2014) a significant positive relationship was observed between role ambiguity and job stress such that role ambiguity was reported to cause a 15% increase in job stress.
 Managers should be specific about roles and avoid overlapping duties in order to enhance clarity and focus, improving overall productivity and job satisfaction.

 17. Overlapping Duties